Double Take

 "You still can’t call people by their first names."

 He laughed again.
-Chris was already tired of Dane’s constant laughing.
+Chris was already tired of Dane's constant laughing.
 Nothing funny was being said.
 It seemed to Chris that the man was having some trouble with the idea that Ezra was a lawman.
 He had trouble with it himself sometimes.
 Seth turned, he saw Ezra standing some distance away from him now.
-Squinting his eyes, he pointed a finger at him, and barked, "Supper." and walked towards the saloon.
+Squinting his eyes, he pointed a finger at him and barked "food" before walked towards the saloon.

 It’s me Seth Dane.
 How are you doing?